NiceTSY/nice-cypher-add-ons/Creation_Tool.md

 ### Type of journal

 <p align="justify">
 In order for the module to understand the journal you want to drop on your actor is a Linked Journal, it needs to understand the current journal type.
 Meaning what part of the sentence it needs to be linked to.
-Example, the journal <b>Glaive</b> shall be linked as a <b>Type</b>.
+For example, the journal <b>Glaive</b> shall be linked as a <b>Type</b>.

 <b> IMPORTANT:</b> the journal type shall always be the first line of the journal, otherwise it will not be recognised.
 </p>